Aden Jefferies: Relationship with Nicole Franklin

 Aden's best friend during most of his duration was Nicole Franklin (Tessa James).
 Nicole is the daughter to his surrogate father Roman Harris (Conrad Coleby).
 When Roman is blinded in a car accident, he takes his anger out on Aden and Nicole.
 Subsequently, they become "each other's support network" and Lasance said it was not long until they "slipped between the sheets".
 One of the conditions of Aden's tenancy was to never sleep with Nicole, this makes the pair feel guilty that they had deceived Roman.
 Lasance felt the storyline was controversial because of the strong fan base for his relationship with Belle - which meant he knew it would "cause a stir" and divide the audience.
 In January 2010, Nicole and Aden "get up close and personal" and they decided to spend Aden's remaining time in the Bay together.

 When the two share another kiss, James told TV Week that there are "a lot of complications" for them.
 She said that no one knew what was going to happen next and that Nicole felt guilty for betraying Belle because she was her friend.
 James explained that the pairing with Aden was "a bit more serious and in-depth than Nicole's usual relationships."
-James opined that Aden was also the one of the "nicer guys" for Nicole.
+James opined that Aden was also one of the "nicer guys" for Nicole.
 When the pair embarked on a relationship.
 James opined that Aden and Nicole were great together and explained, "they started out having a kind of brother-sister relationship, and that developed into something more."
 Nicole declared her love for Aden early on in their romance, so he did not reciprocate the gesture.
 Lasance described the moment whilst interviewed by TV Week stating: "They've always had an awesome connection and Nicole gets into a bit of a comfortable state and blurts out that she loves Aden."
 Aden appreciated her love for him, however cannot say it back until he felt the same way.
 It is this that made their relationship "awkward", Nicole tried to withdraw her declaration though Aden realises she meant it.